 How can I access the Dons Template?

-The Dons Template is designed to be immediately accessible—you can access it from Canvas Commons and apply it directly to your Canvas course shell in Banner.
+The Dons Templates are designed to be immediately accessible—you can access it from Canvas Commons and apply it directly to your Canvas course shell in Banner.
 The template includes links to the set up handbook as well as an exemplar course.

-To get started, review this PDF with instructions: Importing the Dons Template into Your Canvas Course
+To get started, review this PDF with instructions: Importing the Dons Online Template into Your Canvas Course

 What are the research-based course design best practices that underpin the Dons Template?